 In today’s article, we are going to shine some light on PM10 and its relationship with air quality.

 What Is PM10?

 The abbreviation PM stands for particulate matter, and the number to the right indicates the particle size.
-So, PM10 refers to small particles of solid or liquid with a diameter smaller than 10 µm.
+So, PM10 refers to small particles of solid or liquid with an aerodynamic diameter smaller than 10 µm.

 For reference, you could fit about 10 of these particles side-by-side in the width of a human hair!
 Pretty tiny, right?